dart-archive/googleapis_auth/README.md

 var scopes = [...];

 clientViaUserConsent(id, scopes, prompt).then((AuthClient client) {
-  // Authenticated and auto refreshing client is avaliable in [client].
+  // Authenticated and auto refreshing client is available in [client].
   // ...
   client.close();
 });